wttech/gradle-aem-plugin/README.md

 }
 ```

 Applied transparently by other plugins.
-Provides AEM section to build script and instance definitions, common configuration.
+Provides AEM extension to build script / **AEM Gradle DSL** which consists of instance definitions, common configuration, methods for controlling local instances and virtualized environment.

 It does not provide any tasks.
+Apply other plugins to have tasks or implement own.

 #### Instance conventions